-Where can you get more info before the hike?
+Where to get more info before the hike?

 There is a free talk every day at 3pm in a place called Base Camp (bar, pizzeria), near CONAF office, there you can clarify all your possible questions.

-There are four free campins in the park: Italiano, Torres, Paso and Las Carretas.
+There are four free campsites in the park: Italiano, Paso, Torres (closed in 2017/2018 season).
 You need booking only for Italiano and Torres, you allowed to stay there only one night.
 In fact the earlier you book free campings the better.

-Can you book free campings (Italiano, Torres) at the entrance?
+Can you book free campings (Italiano, Paso) at the entrance?

 The answer is “Yes”.
 They do have their quotas for campings at the entrance.
 And if you arrive early enough you can get spots though during the season (Jan, Feb) free campings can be fully booked days ahead.

-Campings Chileno, Serron, Cuernos and Frances, belong to Fantastico Sur; and campings Dickson, Perros, Grey and Paine Grande, belong to Verticepatagonia – are all paid.
-Prices between CLP 7000-8600/$10-12 per person.
-Of course they are better than free campings, here you can get hot shower, cleaner toilets, shelter-restaurant, shops, outside tables, can ask to charge your devices.
+Paid campsites are better than free campings, here you can get hot shower, cleaner toilets, shelter-restaurant, shops, outside tables, can ask to charge your devices.
 But!
 During the peak season all campings are soo crowded to use any facilities you have to wait for hours!
 In all paid once you can rent camping gear and buy food.
-In paid campings they control you, after you pay for the camping you get a sticker which you stick to your tent, before closing time (9.00-10.00pm) someone will check that all tents have stickers.
+In paid campings they control you, after you pay you get a sticker which you stick to your tent, before closing time (9.00-10.00pm) someone will check that all tents have stickers.

 Buses Torres – Natales: from Administration at 1.00pm and 6.00pm; from Pudeto 1.30pm and 7.00pm; from Laguna Amarga at 2.30pm and 7.45pm.